UchihaSR/alfred/README.md

 # Alfred

-A collection of POSIX compliant shell scripts that do everything for me , just like a butler
+My daily driver shell scripts

 # Why does it exist?